arielden/Basic_training/README.md

   -to get information about the pip cache `pip cache info` -to remove all the cache files `pip cache remove *` -to reset the pip cache to default `pip cache purge`

+- Linux
+  - Create a ZIP archive containing the test_directory directory and its contents.
+Notice when you create the archive using the -r argument that you see a verbose output detailing each stage of the command as it descends into the directory and archives the files and folder.

+  `zip -r new_archive test_directory`

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)